 At the beginning of the season, you buy a “share” of the harvest.
 You can either get a full share, good for a family or two vegetarians, or a small share, which is better for couples and singles.

-Each week you pick up your bounty on Saturdays between 10 a.m. and 3 p.m. at the Red Hook Community Farm on Columbia and Beard streets.
+Each week you pick up your bounty on Wednesdays between 6 p.m and 8 p.m, at the NYCHA Farm at 30 Wolcott Street between Richards and Dwight Streets, or on Saturdays between 10 a.m. and 1 p.m. at the Red Hook Community Farm on Columbia and Beard Streets.
 Unlike some CSAs, your harvest is not pre-boxed for you.
 Instead, you visit the CSA farmstand and choose your own vegetables based on what is included in that week’s share.

 Each week you take home roughly six to ten items worth $11 to $20, depending on your share option.

 There is also a selection of other shares available.
 A fruit share, which includes berries, peaches, grapes, apples, plums and more is offered.
-Also available is a weekly egg share.
+Also available is a weekly egg, cheese, and fish share.